Day 1 - Depart U.S. / Fly overnight to Verona

 Rolling hills and an easy bike path along the Bacchiglione River take us today to Vicenza

 and its many treasures.
+Lunch is on your own in Vicenza, a bike-friendly city that you will love for its small size and bustling heart.
 Our local guide meets us at the beautiful Piazza dei Signori

 to show us some of the most beautiful buildings by Andrea Palladio, a